 Here’s how it works: Choose one day to invite everyone to join a video call.
 Have everyone share what they’re going to work on, then, leaving your cameras on, mute your mics and work on your tasks.
 Come together for breaks and at the end of the session to share what you achieved.

-Virtual coworking helps you stay accountable and motivated.
+Virtual coworking keeps employees accountable and motivated.

-6. Track team progress
+8) Track team progress in a central location

 Choose the right project management tool